nsidc/ros-animator-widget/README.md

 * Create a release commit with `npm version < major | minor | patch >`.
   * For a pre-release, use `npm version prerelease --preid=rc`.
 * Push the new commit and tag.

+## Roadmap

+* Release as Web Component
+* Use a more efficient/convenient transfer format.
+GIF?